YubinYe/Coursera-Deep-Learning-deeplearning.ai/05-Sequence Models/1-3课-课后选择题/Sequence models & Attention mechanism.md

     - [ ] Whether the trigger word is being said at time t.
     - [ ] Whether someone has just finished saying the trigger word at time t.

+> In trigger word detection, if the target label for x<sup><t></sup> is 1: whether or not a trigger word has been said.